youssef-attai/movies-app/README.md

 # Movies app

-A movies app for Android, where you can browse for movies to watch. *(The app is not ready yet, you can't actually watch the movies for now, by you can explore and search for movies)*
+Browse for movies to watch on your Android device.
+*(The app is still a work in progress, you still can't actually watch the movies.
+However, you can browse normally as you would do with Netflix for example)*